 Our goal is to apply the first hedging method introduced in Section \ref{sec4.7} to find explicit expressions for the processes $\psi^1,\psi^2$ and $\psi^3$ for the case of a single-period CCBS without exchange of notional principals.
-To this end, it suffices to apply the It\^o product rule to the pricing formulae established in Proposition \ref{pro5.1} and Proposition \ref{pro5.2} (or Proposition \ref{pro5.1c}) and make use of the previously established dynamics of relevant stochastic processes (see Remarks \ref{rem4.1} \ref{rem4.1x}).
+To this end, it suffices to apply the It\^o product rule to the pricing formulae established in Proposition \ref{pro5.1} and Proposition \ref{pro5.2} (or Proposition \ref{pro5.1c}) and make use of the previously established dynamics of relevant stochastic processes (see Remark \ref{rem4.1} and Remark \ref{rem4.1x}).
 We also aim to express the hedging strategies $[\phid, \phif, \phiq]$ in terms of market observables, namely futures contracts, by applying the linear transformation described in Proposition \ref{pro4.8}.
 This mathematical step is essential for practical implementation of hedging strategies.